Linda Zhao

 Philadelphia, PA 19104

-Research Interests: Statistical machine learning, data-driven decision-making, crowdsourcing, post-selection inference, network analysis, nonparametric Bayes, equity ownership, education in data science
+Research Interests: Statistical machine learning, data-driven decision-making, bandits, reinforcement learning, crowdsourcing, post-selection inference, network analysis, nonparametric Bayes, revenue management, equity ownership, education in data science

 Links: Personal Website